The name you choose for your pet will stay with them for literally the rest of their life. Crazy stuff huh.

 Japanese have some really great pet names that are worth looking into if you want something a bit different.
 And they usually have some meaning behind them as well.

 For example, Haruki means shining sun and Toshi means wise.
-And what do these both have in common?
-They would make paw-some pet names!
+And what do both of these words have in common?
+They would be paw-some pet names!

 Use your own life and experiences as inspiration!
 Your favourite soccer team, football player, food or brand of clothing could make excellent pet names!